ksarkies/XBee-Acquisition/XBee-firmware-nartos/README.md

 supports ATMega168, ATTiny4313 and ATTiny841, the latter being the one selected for the watermeter.

+The Atmel version of gcc-avr needs to be placed into the an auxiliary directory and referenced in the Makefile as the open source version doesn't support the ATTiny841.
+Change the DIRAVR environment variable in Makefile to suit the location chosen.

 The XBee does not use hardware flow control, although RTS may be possible.
 This is due to a lack of ports on the AVR package intended for use (ATTiny841).